 GWh per year of electricity supplied to local grid

-Tonnes of CO2 emissions reduced per year, equivalent to the emission of 35,844 people
+65,000 tonnes of CO2 emissions reduced per year is equivalent to the emissions of 29,500 people